← All Neighbourhood Guides

 Long Branch's real estate market is defined by the tension between an older housing stock and the desirability of its waterfront location.
 The neighbourhood has one of the most active teardown and infill markets in Etobicoke: original 1940s-1960s bungalows and cottages on standard 25-40 foot lots are purchased, demolished, and replaced with larger two-storey infill homes that push hard against zoning limits.
 The result is a housing stock in transition, where a fully renovated or new build can sit beside an original cottage needing significant work, and where prices reflect not just the house but the position and lot.

-Position drives value more than house quality in Long Branch.
-Lake Promenade and streets adjacent to Colonel Samuel Smith Park command meaningful premiums over interior streets at identical house quality.
+Position drives value significantly in Long Branch.
+Lake Promenade commands a meaningful premium for direct waterfront positioning, while streets toward the eastern side can benefit from convenient access to nearby Colonel Samuel Smith Park.
 Streets north of Lake Shore Boulevard West, away from the water, trade at noticeably lower prices than comparable south-of-Lake-Shore addresses.
-The western edge near Etobicoke Creek can carry a slight discount for buyers who understand the flood zone implications; western addresses with ravine access and no material flood risk are an exception.
+The western edge near Etobicoke Creek can carry a slight discount for buyers who understand the floodplain implications; western addresses with ravine access and no material flood risk are an exception.

 The condo and stacked townhouse market along Lake Shore is newer and more limited than in Mimico.
 Buyers looking for a true condo lifestyle in the area will find more depth in Mimico's Humber Bay Shores corridor.
 Long Branch is primarily a detached and semi-detached market, and most buyers are drawn there specifically for freehold ownership at a lakeside address.
 Inventory is typically limited, and it is not unusual for buyers to wait months for the right property to appear; buyers who are serious about Long Branch should be prepared to move quickly when a well-positioned home comes to market.
 See our guide to buying in Toronto for the full purchase process, and our land transfer tax guide for a breakdown of closing costs.